magefoo/magefoo.github.io/_posts/2017-04-12-debugging-in-magento-1.md

 Find the function that takes the most time to load, checking both "self" and "incl" and not the one with the biggest "incl."
 Follow the bread crumbs from there.

 Note, Qcachegrind's Source code view is awesome, however only works if the application being profiled is on the same computer as where the profile file originated.
-THus Rsync'ing the file from a remote computer to your local one, will disable the ability to use the Source code viewing functionality of Qcachegrind, so you will have to manually open the file with the bad code and look for it, chances are you will find something horrible in a foreach loop like below:
+Thus Rsync'ing the file from a remote computer to your local one, will disable the ability to use the Source code viewing functionality of Qcachegrind, so you will have to manually open the file with the bad code and look for it, chances are you will find something horrible in a foreach loop like below:

 ```
  foreach($where as $_id) {